etherealxx/batchlinks-webui/README.md

 ```
 -->

-**Keep in mind that this extension wont work on your local Windows installation!** (atleast for now, this is just for colab).
+While it's not recommended to use this extension on your local installation, you can use this extension on Windows.
+[More here](https://github.com/etherealxx/batchlinks-webui#local-installation-support)

 ## About